320 km/h, no driver: Roborace reveals the Robocar

 Michelin will supply the tires for the car, using the sport as a test bed for its own next-generation rubber.
 The tires used on the Robocar will eventually find their way to the street, as the company looks to use racing experience to improve its consumer products.

 "This is a huge moment for Roborace as we share the Robocar with the world and takeanother big step in advancing driverless electric technology," says Denis Sverdlov, RoboraceCEO.
 "I am so proud of the entire teamand our partners and particularly the work Daniel has done creating this beautiful machine.
 Itwas very important for us that we created an emotional connection to driverless cars andbring humans and robots closer together to define our future."

 Roborace will be on show in Mexico City on April 1, but that won't be the first time the self-driving racers have taken to the track.
 Just last month, two DevBots took to the streets of Buenos Aires.
 A hard collision with the wall means one of the cars didn't make it back from the outing, but the test did prove driverless race cars are no longer a pipe dream.

-A 360-degree view of one of the cars can be seen in the video below.
+One of the cars can be seen in the video below.

 Please keep comments to less than 150 words.
 No abusive material or spam will be published.